 I'm also well aware that regardless of how much someone tries, they can't please everyone and there will always be others wanting him or her to fail at any cost.
 I believe there's a German word for those people...
 "Schadenfreude".

 Another thing I have come to like recently is internet surfing and reflecting on the type of people I converse with over the internet and their knowledge and experience.
-It's just astounding the caliber of people I can talk with that I probably would not have the chance to otherwise.
-There are cartoonists, novelists, inventors, instructors, military officers, linguists, musicians, chefs, airline pilots, race car drivers, truckers, philosophers, doctors, poets, and many of them are personable, funny people.
-These people come from all over the world and meet in various cartoon forums and discuss political implications, philosophical ramifications, moral and ethical actions, scientific possibilities of time travel and magic.
+It's just astounding the caliber of people I can converse with that I probably would not have the chance otherwise.
+There are cartoonists, novelists, inventors, instructors, military officers, linguists, musicians, chefs, airline pilots, race car drivers, truckers, philosophers, doctors, poets, and many of them are actually very personable, funny people.
+These people come from all over the world and meet in various forums and other sites to discuss political implications, philosophical ramifications, moral and ethical actions, scientific possibilities of time travel and magic.
 It's a community.

-I ice skated and bowled some about 15 years ago.
+I ice skated and bowled some about 25 years ago.
 I still have the bowling equipment and the shoes still fit.
-I've gotten another set of hockey skates; I'm a bit out of shape and it's hard to lean over to lace the skates up.
-I won't let anyone else do it for me, that's just embarrassing.
-I need to get back on the ice and find my balance and style again, then I'll be able to do a little body trimming.
+I once had a professional pair of Harlick and Bauer skates but... lost them "in a fire" (divorce).
+Maybe some day I'll try again to see if I can find my center of gravity, used to be something else I enjoyed, then I'll be able to do a little body trimming.
 I like riding my motorcycle.
 Many of the South-East Texas farm-to-market roads are great for riding.
 I would like the opportunity on weekends to hop on the bike and ride to Madisonville, Dallas, Austin, San Antonio or other places at some distance.
-Wife says "No way"; actually, I just think she doesn't like the long rides on the bike.
-She says, "My idea of roughing it is no room service".
-Well, if that doesn't crimp somebody's style, I don't know what does.
+Wife said "No way"; now, though... only thing holding me back is a dog that neds constant attention and the price of gas.
 Nashville is a great place to have a bike with all those hills and winding roads around and between them.
 I'm sure Kentucky has some really great riding roads also.
 I have always wanted to ride a motorcycle up California's scenic pacific coast along State Route 1, however, it doesn't seem that likely anymore.

 Don't even get me started on politics.
 Although I don't follow it like many of today's armchair political analysts, doesn't mean I don't care what's happening or what people think of our country.
 I just realistically understand that regardless of what some people say, I don't feel that our present system functions adequately for my vote to be of any significance.
 I can do without the radical hothead wing-nuts who live to spout the propaganda rhetoric of their affiliated political party prophets or messiah.
 Furthermore, I think that many incumbent politicians are ambitious opportunists looking to better themselves in wealth, society, and power.
 I don't follow any partisan political dogma.
 I have my ideas and perceptions about what I feel is right and wrong.
 I also have my opinions about what people should be able to do and what they should avoid.
 I realize that depending upon circumstances and various perspectives, my views change depending on the situation and other mitigating factors of those affected or involved.
 Because of all these variables and persons who would control others by taking advantage of circumstances for their personal benefit and profit, I prefer to avoid the political fiasco which makes fools of better people than me.